maximus-victor/FAU-introduction-to-computer-science-website/landing_page/index.md

 ---
-title: false
+title: IntroCS
 ---

-# Hello, world!
+# Hello, world! - gz.
+Maximilian Harl

 This is IntroCS, an introductory course to computer science especially for the master's degree program in International Information Systems at the Friedrich-Alexander University.